flexfinRTP/sapp-legal/TERMS_OF_SERVICE.md

 You may not assign or transfer these Terms.
 We may assign our rights and obligations without restriction.

 ### 13.5 Governing Law
-These Terms are governed by the laws of [Your Jurisdiction - to be specified], without regard to conflict of law provisions.
+These Terms are governed by the laws of the United States, without regard to conflict of law provisions.

 ### 13.6 Dispute Resolution
-Any disputes arising from these Terms or the App should be resolved through [arbitration/mediation/courts - to be specified based on your preference].
+Any disputes arising from these Terms or the App should be resolved through binding arbitration or the courts having jurisdiction.

 ## 14. Changes to Terms